rdgacarvalho/CoreOS-Kubernetes-Calico/README.md

 * [Storage orchestration]
 * [Batch execution]

-# What are you found there?
+# What are you will found here?

 * How to create a CoreOS cluster (static) with Kubernetes v1.6.1 on bare metal (Libvirt)
 * How to create a CoreOS cluster (dynamic) with Kubernetes v1.6.1 on bare metal (Libvirt)